 The Jerusalem Temple was desecrated by the Seleucid King Antiochus IV in 200 BC (I Maccabees 1-2), who then began a systematic persecution of the Israelites.
 However, the Hasmonean priest Mattathias and his five sons opposed Antiochus.
 His third son Judas Maccabeus, the Hammer, led the Jewish revolt after his father died, defeated the Seleucids, and purified the Sanctuary and the Temple.
 They built a new altar, burned incense, and brought the Menorah or Lampstand into the Temple (II Maccabees 10:5), and lit the lamps which illuminated the Temple.
-Even though they only had enough oil to last one day, the oil lasted eight days which allowed the Menorah to light the Temple for eight days.
-The Maccabean dedication of the Temple (I Maccabees 4:36-59, II Maccabees 10:1-8)) was a time of great celebration.
-The event is commemorated yearly at the Jewish feast of Hanukkah.
-Also known as the Feast of Dedication (John 10:22) or the Festival of Lights, the celebration lasts for eight days, beginning on the 25th day of Chislev (near Christmas).
+Even though they only had enough oil to last one day, the oil lasted eight days, which allowed the Menorah to light the Temple.
+The Maccabean dedication of the Temple (I Maccabees 4:36-59, II Maccabees 10:1-8) was a time of great celebration.
+The event is commemorated yearly at the Jewish Holiday of Hanukkah.
+Also known as the Feast of Dedication (John 10:22), the celebration lasts for eight days, beginning on the 25th day of Chislev (near Christmas).
 The Hasmonean Dynasty of Israel lasted from 167 to 63 BC, when Israel fell under Roman rule.
 Judah was renamed Judea during Roman control.
+4

 And when he drew near and saw the city